noura2tarek/OOP_Tasks/README.md

 A dart project that contains a bank account class:
 The bank account class has two fields(accountId and balance), and three methods (deposit, withdraw, displayAccountInfo).
-Also includes two constructors(one for the accountId and the other is named constructor for balance).
+Also includes two constructors(one for the accountId only and the other is named constructor for balance and accountId).

 Code explanation:
 First, i created the bank account class with all of its data.
 Then i created two objects from the